a-karma/Bogor_Workshop/DAY_4/Session3.md

 ### Introduction

-Another effect of being in a very small population size is accumulating deleterious mutations, or mutational load.
-With the increasing availability of whole genome sequences of various non-model species, we are now able to make a multi-species alignment of hundreds of animal species and look for regions that are conserved, or in another words, preferred by natural selection.
-When these regions experienced mutations, it means that the area that has been highly adapted and selected was disrupted, and this might not be good for the species' survival.
+In small populations, the accumulation of harmful mutations accelerates due to the combined effects of genetic drift and inbreeding.
+This accumulation, known as mutational load, compromises overall health, adaptability, and reproductive success, ultimately increasing the extinction risk for these vulnerable populations.
+This effect is further exacerbated by inbreeding-induced reductions in heterozygosity, which can lead to the expression of deleterious recessive traits.

-In this tutorial, we will calculate mutational load from a pre-determined site.
-What is needed in this tutorial is:
+Genome data provides a powerful tool for assessing mutational load at the individual level.
+By analyzing multi-species alignments encompassing hundreds of animal species, we can identify conserved regions, representing areas of the genome that have been maintained in the same way (i.e. did not accumulate mutations) for millions of years due to natural selection.
+Mutations within these conserved regions potentially disrupt highly adapted and selected sequences and are therefore likely to be deleterious.

-1. Determine the sites where we want to calculate mutational load.
+In this tutorial, we will calculate mutational load from a pre-determined list of site.
+These are the steps we will follow:
-2. Obtain the score reference file for those sites.
+1. Determine the sites which we want to include in our mutational load analysis.
-3. Getting the genotype likelihood of all genotypes from the pre-determined sites from all samples.
+2. Obtain the deleterious score these sites from a database.
-4. Getting the genotype probability of all genotypes (AA,AC,AT,AG,CC,CG,CT,GG,GT, TT) from all sites from the genotype likelihood.
+3. Obtain the genotype likelihood for all possible genotypes at the same sites for all samples.
-5. Align the score reference to the genotype probability file.
+4. Intersect files in step 1 and 2; i.e. determine whether the genotype possess by an individual at a specific position in the genome is likely to be deleterious or not.
-6. Calculate the total mutational load within each sample.
+5. Use the result of 4 to calculate the total, genome-wide, mutational load for each sample.

-Step 1 to 3 needs takes quite a while so it has been done for this tutorial.
-Step 3 especially takes ~1h per sample.
-The command to generate a genotype likelihood file is given below for your information.
+Step 1 to 3 are very slow so we will not go through these steps during this tutorial.
+In fact, step 3 takes ~1h per sample.
+The command, in angsd, which we used to generate a genotype likelihood file is given below for your information:
 ```{bash glf, eval=FALSE}
 FILE=input.bam
 SITES=predeterminedSites.file # indexed in ANGSD